Pet-Series/ros_lcd_driver/README.md

 # README: /ros_lcd_driver/ #

-ROS repository in the https://github.com/Pet-Series Git-Organizations.</br>
+ROS1 repository in the https://github.com/Pet-Series Git-Organizations.</br>
-Containing a ROS-package.
+Containing a ROS1-package.

 ## **What is this folder for?** ##

-ROS-package that publish text, via ROS-topics, on an physical I2C-Display.</br>
+ROS1-package that publish text, via ROS1-topics, on an physical I2C-Display.</br>
-This packages also contains a ROS test publisher.</br>
+This packages also contains a ROS1 test publisher.</br>

 <table>
     <tr>